Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 “You have beautiful eyes.”

 “Thank you, so do you” I said.
-He really did..steel, cerulean blue eyes that made my stomach do cartwheels, somersaults, and handsprings every time he looked at me.
+And he really did..steel, cerulean blue eyes that made my stomach do cartwheels, somersaults, and handsprings every time he looked at me.
 10′s across the board.
 I still couldn’t feel my legs.

-Soon hunky monkey was playing a video game – my friend leaning on the side of it watching him with a look I knew very well, and it meant she liked him.
+Soon hunky monkey was playing a video game, my friend leaning on the side of it watching him with a look I knew very well, a look that meant she liked him.
 He had set the game for two and soon was calling on dreamboat to take his turn, busting open the invisible bubble that had formed around us, blocking out the world.

 “Nahh, why don’t you have her friend play you?” dreamboat said, not taking his eyes off of mine.
 I felt faint.

 I interjected – “It’s ok, go ahead..really!”
-The truth was, I wanted to feel my legs again, not to mention I needed to breathe normally – my heart had been beating like a Dave Grohl, during his Nirvana days, drum solo.
-Was it possible to have a heart attack at 15?
+The truth was, I wanted to feel my legs again, not to mention I needed to breathe normally.
+My heart had been beating like a Dave Grohl, during his Nirvana days, drum solo.
+Was it possible to have a heart attack at 15 going on 16?

 Plus, and most importantly, I had to confer with my friend.